 1. GENERALLY.
 No person shall keep honeybees in the City of Appleton without being a beekeeper and obtaining a permit issued by the Health Department.
 Permits will expire annually on December 31.
+A permit shall be valid for a period of one (1) year from

+November 1 through October 31 the following year, and may be renewed annually.
 Only one (1) permit shall be granted per property regardless of the number of beekeepers residing at or owning said property.
 Should multiple beekeepers request permits and be eligible for permits for a property, the permit shall be issued on a first-come, first-served basis.